 There are many levels of homeowner insurance.
 They may range from a basic policy, to those that will provide a much broader range of protection.
 Not all policies are created equal, so it is important you find the policy that best fits your situation and budget.

-- Other structures: These are the structures not attached to the home; sheds, fences, garages, etc.
+Other Structures: These are the stand-alone structures not attached to the home; sheds, fences, detached garages, in-ground pools, etc.

-Personal property insurance: Your personal items in the home including furniture, clothes, electronics, clothes, etc. Not all personal property is covered or is limited like jewelry, money (there are ways to insure these)
+Personal property Insurance: Your personal items in the home including furniture, clothes, electronics, clothes, etc. Not all personal property is covered or some may be limited like jewelry or money.
+For some valuables or collectibles there are also special coverages with added benefits.

-- Loss of use coverage: Pays for additional living expenses if you have to move out due to a covered loss while property being restored
+Loss of Use Coverage: Pays for additional living expenses if you have to move out due to a covered loss while property being restored.
+For rental properties your policy may also cover loss of rental income.

-Here at Frank Smith Insurance we have several companies to write your antique boat to that brand new yacht.
-We can protect the boat, the passengers and offer some extras as well.
+Here at Frank Smith Insurance we have several companies to insure your watercraft.
+Whether it is a jet ski, a small antique sailboat, or new luxury yacht., we can find the right protection for you vessel, its passengers and offer some extras as well.

 These risks can include: